tecracer/cdk-templates/README.md

 ## vpc-bastion

+cdk version 0.37

-VPC with a bastion host, which is managed by SSM
+VPC with a bastion host, which is managed by SSM.
+So no security groups.

 ### vpc-bastion has examples for

 - Instance ProfileRole
 - Searching EC2 image types

+### USage of vpc-bastion

+Connect to bastion host with Systems Manager session manager, or new mssh.